-In July 2012, we entered into a license agreement with St. Vincent's, under which we obtained an exclusive, worldwide license to develop, manufacture and commercialize products for therapeutic applications that benefit from inhibition or decreased expression or activity of MIC-1, which is also known as GDF15.
+In July 2012, we entered into a license agreement with St. Vincent's, or the St. Vincent's Agreement, under which we obtained an exclusive, worldwide sublicensable right to develop, manufacture and commercialize products for therapeutic applications that benefit from inhibition or decreased expression or activity of MIC-1, which is also known as GDF15.
 We believe GDF15 is a novel target for cachexia, and we are exploiting this license in our AV-380 program for cachexia.
-Under the agreement, we have the right to grant sublicenses subject to certain restrictions.
-We have a right of first negotiation to obtain an exclusive license to certain improvements that St. Vincent's or third parties may make to licensed therapeutic products.
-Under the license agreement, St. Vincent's also granted us non-exclusive rights for certain related diagnostic products and research tools.
+Under the St. Vincent's Agreement, we have non-exclusive rights to certain related diagnostic products and research tools and also have a right of first negotiation to obtain an exclusive license to certain improvements that St. Vincent's or third parties may make to licensed therapeutic products.
+We are obligated to use diligent efforts to conduct research and clinical development and commercially launch at least one licensed therapeutic product.

-In connection with entering into the original license agreement with St. Vincent's in July 2012, we paid St. Vincent's an upfront license fee of \$0.7 million.
-In August 2015, in connection with the execution of our license agreement with Novartis, we entered into an amended and restated agreement with St. Vincent's pursuant to which we made a \$1.5 million upfront payment to St. Vincent's.
-Under our license agreement with St. Vincent's, we are obligated to use diligent efforts to conduct research and clinical development and commercially launch at least one licensed therapeutic product.
-We are required to make milestone payments, up to an aggregate total of \$16.7 million, upon the earlier of achievement of specified development and regulatory milestones or a specified date for the first indication, and upon the achievement of specified development and regulatory milestones for the second and third indications, for licensed therapeutic products, some of which payments may be increased by a mid to high double-digit percentage rate for milestones payments made after we grant any sublicense under the license agreement, depending on the sublicensed territory.
-In February 2017, Novartis paid \$1.8 million out of its future payment obligations to us under the license agreement.
-The funds were used to satisfy a \$1.8 million time-based milestone obligation that we owed to St. Vincent's on March 2, 2017.
+In 2012, we paid St. Vincent's an upfront license fee of \$0.7 million.
+In August 2015, in connection with the execution of the Novartis Agreement, we amended and restated the St. Vincent's Agreement and paid St. Vincent's an additional upfront fee of \$1.5 million.
+We are required to make future milestone payments, up to an aggregate total of \$14.4 million (exclusive of the \$2.3 million milestone payment due in January 2019 described below), upon the earlier of achievement of specified development and regulatory milestones or a specified date for the first indication, and upon the achievement of specified development and regulatory milestones for the second and third indications, for licensed therapeutic products, some of which payments may be increased by a mid to high double-digit percentage rate for milestones payments made after we grant any sublicense, depending on the sublicensed territory.
+In February 2017, Novartis agreed to pay \$1.8 million out of its then future payment obligations to us under the former Novartis Agreement.
+These funds were used to satisfy a \$1.8 million time-based milestone obligation that we owed to St. Vincent's in March 2017.
+As further described above under the heading "-

-In addition, we will be required to pay tiered royalty payments equal to a low-single-digit percentage of any net sales we or our sublicensees make from licensed therapeutic products, an obligation we share with Novartis equally.
-The royalty rate escalates within the low-single-digit range during each calendar year based on increasing licensed therapeutic product sales during such calendar year.
-Our royalty payment obligations for a licensed therapeutic product in a particular country end on the later of 10 years after the date of first commercial sale of such licensed therapeutic product in such country or expiration of the last-to-expire valid claim of the licensed patents covering such licensed therapeutic product in such country, and are subject to offsets under certain circumstances.
+Novartis", we used the \$2.3 million payment received from Novartis in January 2019, pursuant to the AV-380 Transfer Agreement, to cover a \$2.3 million time-based milestone obligation that became due to St. Vincent's in January 2019.
+In addition, we will be required to pay St. Vincent's tiered royalty payments equal to a low-single-digit percentage of any net sales we or our sublicensees make from licensed therapeutic products.
+The royalty rate escalates within the low-single-digit range during each calendar year based on increasing licensed therapeutic products.
+The royalty rate escalates within the low-single-digit range during each calendar year based on increasing licensed therapeutic products.
+The royalty rate escalates of such licensed therapeutic product in such country or expiration of the last-to-expire